KishSan/mk39-speech-recognition/README.md

 * Servo control using LEDC
 * Addressable LED control using RMT drivers

-The final revision of this code base works with the ESP32-S3 N8R8 module.
+The final revision of this code base was tested on both the ESP32-S3 N8R8 and ESP32-S3 N16R8 modules.
 Different variations will need to be configured in the SDK using the menuconfig option.

 ### Additional Hardware Required

 * INMP 441 MEMS Microphone
-    * This addition is reaquired for the speech input when using the DevKit modules
+    * This addition is required for the speech input when using the DevKit modules

-### Setting up the ESP-IDF environment
+## Setting up the ESP-IDF environment
 Development for this project was done with the ESP-IDF v5.0.8 extension in VSCode.
 Testing was done on later versions but there are compatibality issues with some of the modules that I have not resolved yet.

 Further details on setting up the IDF environment can be found here and is outside the scope of this documentation.